 For nearly 50 years, the OSPR Laboratory Program (OLP) has been a leader among California’s environmental laboratories.
-Since the Water Pollution Control Laboratory (WPCL) was first established in 1967, the program has greatly expanded in capacity and capabilities and now provides scientific expertise and leadership to meet a wide range of scientific needs of the Department of Fish and Wildlife and its partner agencies.
+Since the Water Pollution Control Laboratory (WPCL) was first established in 1967, the program has expanded in capacity and capabilities and now provides scientific expertise and leadership to meet a wide range of scientific needs of the Department of Fish and Wildlife.
 The OLP consists of over 25 scientists and support staff across several locations in California.

 - The WPCL provides a wide range of analytical and response support services.
 The WPCL is equipped with state-of-the-science instrumentation for sample preparation and analyses of petroleum hydrocarbons, pesticides, herbicides, polycyclic aromatic hydrocarbons, nutrients, and solids.
 WPCL staff also provide statewide sampling and analytical support to CDFW and other public agencies for Fish and Wildlife Code 5650 (opens in new tab)enforcement, fish and wildlife loss investigations, and for several state and national monitoring programs and special studies.

 - The Petroleum Chemistry Laboratory (PCL) was established in 1990 to conduct petroleum chemistry analyses in support to the newly formed Office of Spill Prevention and Response.
 PCL’s chemists perform analyses associated with petroleum spills and natural seeps and it has been instrumental in identifying the source of petroleum contaminating beaches and wildlife.